Asia-Pacific Economic Cooperation: Possible enlargement

-India has requested membership in APEC, and received initial support from the United States, Japan, Australia and Papua New Guinea.
+India has requested membership in APEC, and received initial support from the United States, South Korea, Australia, and Papua New Guinea.
 Officials have decided not to allow India to join for various reasons, including the fact that India does not border the Pacific Ocean, which all current members do.
 However, India was invited to be an observer for the first time in November 2011.

 Bangladesh, Pakistan, Sri Lanka, Macau, Mongolia, Laos, Cambodia, Costa Rica, Colombia, Panama, and Ecuador, are among a dozen other economies that have applied for membership in APEC.
-Colombia applied for APEC's membership as early as in 1995, but its bid was halted as the organisation stopped accepting new members from 1993 to 1996, and the moratorium was further prolonged to 2007 due to the 1997 Asian Financial Crisis.
-Guam has also been actively seeking a separate membership, citing the example of Hong Kong, but the request is opposed by the United States, which currently represents Guam.
+Colombia applied for APEC's membership as early as in 1995, but its bid was halted as the organisation stopped accepting new members from 1993 to 1996, and the moratorium was further prolonged to 2007 due to the 1997 Asian financial crisis.

 Business facilitation

 As a regional organization, APEC has always played a leading role in the area of reform initiatives in the area of business facilitation.
 The APEC Trade Facilitation Action Plan (TFAPI) has contributed to a reduction of 6% in the cost of business transactions across the region between 2002 and 2006.
 According to APEC's projections, the cost of conducting business transactions will be reduced by another 5% between 2007 and 2010.
 To this end, a new Trade Facilitation Action Plan has been endorsed.
 According to a 2008 research brief published by the World Bank as part of its Trade Costs and Facilitation Project, increasing transparency in the region's trading system is critical if APEC is to meet its Bogor Goal targets.
 The APEC Business Travel Card, a travel document for visa-free business travel within the region is one of the concrete measures to facilitate business.
 In May 2010 Russia joined the scheme, thus completing the circle.